underdogliu/underdogliu.github.io/aboutme.md

 -------------------
 ### Lil bit about me
 I am an engineer and researcher on speech technologies.
 Currently I am a postdoctoral researcher at [Yamagishi lab @ National Institute of Informatics](https://nii-yamagishilab.github.io/).
-My main research interest is speaker recognition and spoofing detection.
+My primary research focus revolves around speaker recognition and spoofing detection.

 I meanwhile am at the end of my journey to persue a PhD degree, jointly funded by [School of Computing @ Uni. of Eastern Finland](http://www.uef.fi/en/web/cs) and [MULTISPEECH @ Inria Nancy Grand Est](https://team.inria.fr/multispeech/).
 I am supervised by [Md Sahidullah](https://scholar.google.co.in/citations?user=jRcYfsQAAAAJ&hl=en) and [Tomi Kinnunen](http://cs.joensuu.fi/pages/tkinnu/webpage/).
 Before the PhD study, I was an R&D engineer at [Emotech](https://www.linkedin.com/company/emotech-ltd/).

 Some fun and undisturbing facts about me:
-* In my spare time I love training and playing ball sports.
+* I find solace and joy in training and participating in various ball sports.
 They are responsible to my procrastination.
 * I am a huge fan of rap music for decades, without any genre preference.
-I almost never avoid bad stuff in rap songs, which makes me embrace and cherish my ordinary life.
+I almost never avoid controversial content in rap songs; it's a reflection of embracing the diverse aspects of life.
 I used to chop, but no longer at that level anymore.
-* I don't like intentional traveling but somehow I've been a nomad.
+* I don't like intentional traveling yet life has made me a bit of a nomad.
 I've been living (not short-term traveling) in 8 cities among 5 countries.
-* I'm a former hoarder for digital product while now a minimalism practitioner.
+* I've transformed from a digital product hoarder into a practicing minimalist.

 More detailed ver. of CV is available on request.
-Cheers!
+Cheers to the journey ahead!

 Email: xuecliu@nii.ac.jp, xuechen.liu@uef.fi